Earn over £22k a year, study for your degree, and work in a real government tech role

-CyberFirst are looking for apprentices from all sorts of backgrounds, to start work in September 2021.
+CyberFirst is looking for apprentices from all backgrounds to join us in September 2022 for this three-year programme.
 Working within the UK government’s intelligence and national security community, you’ll learn first-hand how to protect the tech you love, with a balance of both practical work and academic study.
 You’ll get:

-- £20k salary, working in a real government role at GCHQ or NCSC
+- A starting salary of over £22k, working in a real government role at GCHQ or the NCSC

 - A diverse community of support, working among professionals from a wide range of backgrounds and skillsets